dcos/dcos-docs/1.8/administration/logging/elk.md

 Other parameters in the file are beyond the scope of this document.
 For details, please check the ElasticSearch [documentation][5].

+# <a name="all-4"></a>Step 4: All Nodes

+You should configure logrotate on all of your nodes to prevent the file /var/log/dcos/dcos.log growing without limit and filling up your disk.
+Your logrotate config should contain 'copytruncate' because otherwise the 'journalctl' pipe remains open and pointing to the same file even after it's been rotated.
+Note: With using 'copytruncate' there is a very small time slice between copying the file and truncating it, so some logging data might be lost - you should balance pros and cons between filling up the disk and losing some lines of logs.

 ### Known Issue